FabricMC/fabric-docs/develop/entities/first-entity.md

 @[code transcludeWith=:::entitystate](@/reference/latest/src/client/java/com/example/docs/entity/state/MiniGolemEntityRenderState.java)

-The render state determines how the entity is visually represented, including animation states such as movement and idle behaviors.
+Data stored on the render state is used to determine how the entity is visually represented, including animation states such as movement and idle behaviors.

 ### Setting up the Model {#setting-up-model}